lindenb/jvarkit/docs/VCFNearest.md

   * -B, --bed
       Bed path.
   * -C, --columns
-      comma separated names of the columns in the bed file starting from the 4th column.
-Empty columns will be skipped. e.g: 'NAME,TYPE,,SCORE' expects a bed with 7 columns.
-The 6th will be skipped.
-Two columns are
-      added: the side (0: overlap, -1 bed is before variant , 1 bed is after variant ) and the distance
+      comma separated names of the columns in the bed file.
+Empty columns will be skipped. e.g: ',,,NAME,TYPE,,SCORE' expects a bed with 7 columns.
+The 1,2,3 and 6th will be skipped.
+Two columns are added: the side (0: overlap, -1 bed is before variant , 1 bed is after variant ) and the distance
       Default: <empty string>
     -d, --distance
       max distance from variant to feature.
 A distance specified as a positive